prainar/peer/06-posts/README.md

    - Test the list with multiple posts, no posts, and error scenarios.
    - Ensure the UI updates correctly based on API responses.

-## 🧪 Bonus Challenge

-- Add an extra improvement, such as:
-  - Enhanced styling for post cards.
-  - Pagination or infinite scroll.
-  - Real-time updates (e.g., using websockets).
-  - Improved UX flow (e.g., loading spinners, skeleton loaders).
-- Document your improvement at the end of this README.

 ## ✅ Deliverable

 A working module that lists only the logged-in user's posts with a clean UI and functional backend, pushed to GitHub in the `/final` folder.